ylabonte/proconip-hass/README.md

 <!---->

+## Changelog

+### Version 1.2.0 (2024-02-12)
+WARNING: This update will create new entities.
+I could not find a way to remove the old entities programatically, so I apologize, but you will have to remove the obsolete entities manually (you can easily filter for them and remove all at once).

+* Require Home Assistant Core 2024.2.1 or newer.
+* Fix configuration/setup bug (issue #28).
+* Fix multi instance support.

 ## Support for this integration

 If you have trouble with this integration and want to get support, you can open an [issue on github][issues], so others